moldit/mold/README.md

 ``mold`` is yet another configuration management tool.

-Mold has 3 goals:
+Mold goals:

 1. use standards (like stdin, stdout, stderr) and already-made wheels (bash)

 2. allow functions to be written in the language best suited to the problem

-3. stay out of the way (e.g. provide ALL raw logging information)
+3. stay out of the way (e.g. provide raw logging information)

 4. local should be easy to run

 5. smallest code-print possible (forego features)

+6. control-C should stop the process always

+7. be verbose by default (hide verbosity in logs if you must)

 # Quickstart #